 Welcome!
 Tilorien is a meditation monastery for monastics dedicated to living the Buddha’s teachings.
 As a monastic and contemplative community, we value both solitude and social harmony.
 We’re happy to have you here to share in our simple, quiet life of practice and study.
 By observing the guidelines outlined in these orientation materials and doing your best to fit into the monastic culture and routine during your visit, we trust that your stay will help you to cultivate greater peace and wisdom in your mind.

 While staying here, whether for a few days or a few weeks, it’s good to remember that this place is unique.
 We may not do things in the same way that things are done at other monasteries or retreat centres you have stayed in, and we may not do things the way that you would do them if it were up to you.
 We encourage everyone to keep in mind that we all come from different backgrounds and have different routines and preferences; to investigate their own habits and tendencies, and to be sensitive to the fact that everyone’s actions of body, speech and mind can affect those around them—positively and otherwise.

 It is good to have a cheerful and flexible attitude about these differences, to take direction from the long-term residents, and to focus your mental energy on your meditation and study.
 Here you have the precious gifts of the time, space, and silence for practice, and a collection of Early Buddhist texts at your disposal.
 Use them well, and your visit will be most beneficial for you and all those whose lives you touch.

 All overnight guests follow the eight precepts while staying with us.
 These are:

-7. To refrain from entertainment, beautification, and adornment.
-This means that we do not read novels or use the internet for entertainment, and we do not wear makeup or jewelry.
+To refrain from entertainment, beautification, and adornment.
+This means that we do not read novels or use the internet for entertainment, and we do not wear make-up or jewellery.

 As this is a meditation monastery, our daily schedule is intended to provide the maximum time for individual study and practice.